emberjs/website/source/guides/templates/handlebars-basics.md

 </html>
 ```

-This template will automatically be compiled and displayed on the page
+This template will automatically be compiled and become your
+_application template_, which will be displayed on the page by the
-by the router when your app loads.
+router when your app loads.

 You can also define templates by name that can be used later.
 For
 example, you may want to define a reusable control that is used in many